Escaping the BLEU Trap: A Signal-Grounded Framework with Decoupled Semantic Guidance for EEG-to-Text Decoding: Experiments Results

-It is worth noting that while the EEG-to-Text baseline suffers from the most severe semantic bias and signal neglect (with almost 0 diversity), it paradoxically achieves a higher \textit{Content Recall} than GLIM (2.1\% vs. 1.2\%).
-This is largely an artifact of the model memorizing high-frequency content words from the training corpus rather than performing true decoding.
-This anomaly underscores the necessity of a \textit{holistic evaluation}: high recall alone is insufficient for validity and must be interpreted alongside retrieval accuracy and generative diversity to rule out overfitting and hallucination.
+It is worth noting that while the \textit{Prior Model (w/o TF)} suffers from complete signal neglect (outputting identical sentences for all inputs), it paradoxically achieves a higher \textit{Content Recall} than GLIM.
+This artifact stems from memorizing high-frequency words from the training corpus rather than performing genuine decoding.
+Its chance-level \textit{Retrieval Accuracy} underscores the necessity of a \textit{holistic evaluation}: high recall alone is insufficient and must be interpreted alongside accuracy and diversity to rule out hallucination.
+Similarly, the teacher-forced model (\textit{EEG-to-Text}) exhibits abnormal behavior.
+Despite high \textit{Retrieval Accuracy} and \textit{Content Recall}, its generation quality and diversity suffer severe degradation, evidenced by a substantially worse \textit{FD} and an inflated \textit{Self-BLEU} score compared to \methodname{}.
+Manual inspection reveals that this discrepancy is caused by the model generating massive meaningless suffixes (e.g., ``ggg,,,,'').
+This phenomenon highlights the advantage of our comprehensive evaluation protocol: it can successfully detect underlying mode collapse issues that traditional metrics like BLEU fail to capture.

-\textbf{The ``BLEU Trap'' : Metric Inflation via Semantic Bias.} We report BLEU metrics in Table \ref{tab:bleu_scores}.
-Notably, \methodname{} yields lower scores than baselines in the MTV setting.
-This disparity empirically confirms the presence of the BLEU Trap.
-As hypothesized, baseline metrics are inflated by linguistic priors rather than reflecting genuine signal decoding.

-First, the \textit{MTV protocol} exacerbates the reward for generic templates. \textbf{Specifically, this protocol computes BLEU scores by utilizing the comprehensive set of augmented paraphrases as the target references.} Consequently, baselines like GLIM benefit from hallucinating ``safe'' prefixes (e.g., ``The movie...'' that statistically overlap with this expanded reference pool (More details can be found in Appendix~\ref{app:mtv_bias}).
-This is corroborated by the sharp performance degradation of GLIM in the \textit{Standard setting} (BLEU-1: $0.2630 \rightarrow 0.0784$), indicating that its advantage is an artifact of matching high-frequency patterns against diverse paraphrases.
+\textbf{The ``BLEU Trap'': Metric Inflation via Semantic Bias.} As shown in Table \ref{tab:bleu_scores}, our results empirically confirm the ``BLEU Trap,'' where evaluation metrics are inflated by linguistic priors.
+A key driver of this trap is the widespread \textit{MTV protocol}, which computes scores against an augmented set of paraphrases.
+This expanded reference pool disproportionately rewards generic templates, allowing baselines like GLIM to inflate scores by hallucinating ``safe,'' high-frequency prefixes (e.g., ``The movie...'').
+Removing these augmented references in the \textit{Standard setting (w/o MTV)} causes a drastic performance shift.
+GLIM's scores degrade severely, falling behind our proposed \methodname{}.
+This sharp decline reveals that GLIM's apparent advantage under the MTV protocol is largely an artifact of matching generic patterns rather than performing faithful semantic decoding.